napsternapster/soccer-analytics/README.md

-# soccer-analytics-website
+# Soccer Analytics Website

-Soccer analytics resources
+A collection of Soccer Analytics resources.